Building Permits, Applications and Forms

 - Class 10 structures (non-inhabitable) e.g. sheds, patios, pergolas, retaining walls, swimming pools

-The Town has 25 business days to assess an uncertified application.
+The processing time is 25 business days to assess an uncertified building application as in accordance with the Building Act 2011.

 If further information is required, a letter will be sent to the applicant requesting further information.
 The applicant will have 21 business days to provide the information.